 Application and admission

 Current UniBE students

-Apply for a change to the M A in Political, Legal and Economic Philosophy, Universität Bern by self-service as part of the re-registration for the next semester.
+Apply for a change to the Master of Arts in Political, Legal, and Economic Philosophy, Universität Bern by self-service as part of the re-registration for the next semester.

 Renewal of semester registration → Self-service

 Recognition of academic achievements

 Procedure and timing of the renewal of semester registration

 Application with an international degree

 For questions regarding application and admission, please contact the Admissions Office.

 Please check the website of the University of Bern for information on scholarships, grants and financial support.
 The PLEP program and the Institute of Philosophy can unfortunately not offer any financial support, grants or scholarships.